en9apr/sphinx/python.rst

        print *, " "
    enddo

-Python doesn't use curely braces like C or the enddo like Fortran.
+Python doesn't use curly braces like C or the enddo like Fortran.
 The Python equivalent is:

 .. code-block:: python